danielwidhiarto/FoodTastic/README.md

 ## Features include

-- Global Cuisine Catalogue: Explore a wide range of foods from different cultures around the world.
+- **Global Cuisine Catalogue**: Explore a wide range of foods from different cultures around the world.

-- Detailed Food Profiles: Get in-depth information on each food, including ingredients, preparation, and cultural significance.
+- **Detailed Food Profiles**: Get in-depth information on each food, including ingredients, preparation, and cultural significance.

-- User Profile Page: Create and personalize your profile to keep track of your favorite foods and share your culinary experiences.
+- **User Profile Page**: Create and personalize your profile to keep track of your favorite foods and share your culinary experiences.

 ## Getting Started

 To run FoodTastic on your local computer, follow these steps

-1. **Clone the repository: Clone this repository to your local machine using `git clone https://github.com/yourusername/FoodTastic.git`.
+1. **Clone the repository**: Clone this repository to your local machine using `git clone https://github.com/yourusername/FoodTastic.git`.

 2. **Open in Android Studio**: Open the project in Android Studio or your preferred Kotlin IDE.